Jul 16, 2010

 Weta ya reckon?
 Nice picture?

-Tuatara once lived throughout the mainland of New Zealand, but the introduction of mammalian predators - specifically rats (kiore) and later Europeans - drove them to extinction in that habitat.
-They are unable to reproduce fast enough to survive predation; a female breeds only once every 2 to 5 years, and the eggs take up to 15 months to hatch.
+Tuatara once lived throughout the mainland of New Zealand, but the introduction of mammalian predators—specifically rats (kiore) and later European pests—drove them to mainland extinction.
+They are unable to reproduce fast enough to survive heavy predation; a female breeds only once every 2 to 5 years, and the eggs take up to 15 months to hatch.

 The Seabird Connection